 We have placed cookies on your computer, as they are essential for parts of the site to operate.
 You may delete and block all cookies from this site, but certain functionality will cease to operate.
 Find out more about the Stagecoach cookie.

-If payment is not made before the 14 days then East Midlands Trains reserves the right to recoup losses to the company through the Magistrates’ Courts under the Regulations of Railways Act 1889 or Railway Byelaws.
+If payment is not made following the issue of the Final Reminder East Midlands Trains reserves the right to recoup losses to the company through the Magistrates’ Courts under the Regulations of Railways Act 1889 or Railway Byelaws.

 Please ensure that you quote your reference number on all correspondence.

 You can use cash and all major debit/credit cards (with the exception of Solo and Electron) or a cheque (supported by a cheque guarantee card).
 You can pay the full amount immediately or if you are unable to pay there and then, you have 21 days in which to do so.
-FUll details of how to make payment can be found at the bottom of the Penalty Fares Notice.
+Full details of how to make payment can be found on the reverse of the Penalty Fares Notice.

-Only members of our Revenue Protection Team, who are authorised collectors, can issue a Penalty Fare.
+Only members of our Revenue Protection Team, who are Authorised Collectors, can issue a Penalty Fare.
 They carry with them an Authorised Collector’s identification badge, which you can ask to see.
-Where we have an agreement with another train operating company, their Authorised Collectors will carry identification also, which indicates that they are authorised to issue Penalty Fares on behalf of East Midlands Trains.

 If neither of these options are available at the station (this may be because it is not possible to purchase the type of ticket you require i.e. a concession ticket from a Ticket Vending Machine or because it is out of order and the station Ticket Office is closed) and you do not have a pre-booked ticket, it is your responsibility to approach a member of on-board staff to purchase a ticket as soon as possible.